lszeremeta/knows/README.md

   `--edge-props [{strength,lastMeetingCity,lastMeetingDate,meetingCount} ...]`:
   Space-separated edge properties.
 Available: `strength`, `lastMeetingCity`, `lastMeetingDate`, `meetingCount`.
 - `-ap`, `--all-props`: Use all available node and edge properties.
-- `-d`, `--draw`: Generate an image of the graph (default is no image).
+- `-d`, `--draw`: Show simple image of the graph.
+Requires Tkinter.
 This option may not work in Docker.
 If you want to generate an image of the graph, use the `svg` output format and save it to a file.

 ### Practical Examples 🌟